nayuki/CSC258-computer-debugger/Readme.txt

  * Code guards against null pointers, out-of-bounds, illegal input parameters, and other misuses of the API in a fail-fast way
  * Some functionality is covered by JUnit tests
- * Compilation is separated from linking
+ * Compilation of CSC258 programs is separated from linking

 == Building ==